 The script embraces the silliness of its central concept and plays it commendably straight, although it’s fair to say that the film could have used a little bit more in the way of humour.
 That said, The Sand is slightly smarter than it first appears and indulges in some small but significant nudges against genre conventions – for once, it’s the girls rescuing the boys.

 The special effects (mostly digital) are extremely cheap throughout, which is fine when it’s just tiny tendrils poking through the sand, but less impressive when they’re meant to be fully grown.
 As for the gore scenes, they’re suitably icky in the first half, but get progressively worse as the film continues, as if the production blew all their money on the first effect.
-But The Sand overcomes its various flaws and delivers a satisfying serving of schlocky creature fun.
+But The Sand overcomes its various flaws and delivers a satisfying serving of creature feature fun.
 Worth seeing.